ryanq47/WhisperNet-Offensive/Documentation/docs/Server/Framework/Redis/Redis_Models.md

 ## Active Service Model

 The active service model is used to store the current active services on the server.
-It's primarily used by the stats plugin to allow the WebClient to view the current active Services
+It's primarily used by the stats plugin to allow the WebClient to view the current active Services.
+This is different than Plugin/Container models, as this only holds data of the *service*, not the method it's being run with.

+TLDR: Implementation agnostic service display

 ```
 class ActiveService(JsonModel):